 - Consultation sessions, such as beauty products consult.

-- An e-commerce website can offer beauty products – expert help – beauty consultation service.
+- An e-commerce website can offer beauty products, expert help, a beauty consultation service,…etc.

 - You can tier the high-value customers, for free valet parking at your stores for instance.

-Here we will look at several examples of store owners using Gameball’s tiered loyalty program and how each tier works.
+Here we will look at several examples of tiered loyalty programs created by store owners using Gameball’s tiering scheme and how each tier works.

 VII MART has three tiers, the Member, Platinum, Diamond.